gantry/docs-old/Docs/joomla/customize/INDEX.md

 <position>example-f</position>
 ~~~

-Next, open `template-options.xml` and scroll down to the line which says:
+Next, open `template-options.xml` and scroll down to the line which says this:

 ~~~ .xml
 <fieldset name="layouts" label="LAYOUTS">